poult-lab/daily-word/english_words_ learning.md

 > Use **botched** when referring to a failed or poorly executed action.
 >
 > Use **awful** when describing something generally bad or unpleasant.

+05.wrinkle /ˈrɪŋkl/

+[noun] There were **fine** wrinkles around her eyes.

+"a line or small fold in your skin, especially on your face, that forms as you get older"

+[verb] She wrinkled up her nose **in** **distaste**.

+"to make the skin on your face form into lines or folds; to form lines or folds in this way"

+06.fine

+[adj] You really need a magnifying glass to appreciate all the fine detail.

+"difficult to see or describe" -subtle-

+07.subtle  [ˈsʌtl]

+[adj] There are subtle differences between the two versions.

+"not very noticeable or obvious"

+[adj] I decided to try a more subtle approach.

+"behaving in a clever way, and using indirect methods, in order to achieve sth"

+08.distaste /dɪsˈteɪst/

+[noun] a distaste for politics of any sort.

+"a feeling that sb/sth is unpleasant or offensive"